apache/flink/docs/setup/savepoints.md

 - **Parallelism**: When restoring a savepoint, the parallelism of the program has to match the parallelism of the original program from which the savepoint was drawn.
 There is no mechanism to re-partition the savepoint's state yet.

 - **Chaining**: Chained operators are identified by the ID of the first task.
 It's not possible to manually assign an ID to an intermediate chained task, e.g. in the chain `[  a -> b -> c ]` only **a** can have its ID assigned manually, but not **b** or **c**.
 To work around this, you can [manually define the task chains](index.html#task-chaining-and-resource-groups).
 If you rely on the automatic ID assignment, a change in the chaining behaviour will also change the IDs.

-- **Disposing custom state handles**: Disposing an old savepoint does not work with custom state handles (if you are using a custom state backend), because the user code class loader is not available during disposal.